 Application Help Webinar (No need to register for login/password.
 Just use guest entry.)

-Federally-qualified health centers, nonprofit hospitals or clinics, or university health centers that provide primary health care that
+Any Federally-qualified health center, nonprofit hospital or clinic, or university health center that provides primary health care that:

 Before you can apply for this funding opportunity, you must register in three places: DUNS, SAM, and Grants.gov.